dpretet/axi-crossbar/doc/architecture.md

 is needed.

 Optionally, AMBA USER signals can be supported and transported (AUSER, WUSER, BUSER and RUSER).
-These bus fields of the AXI channels can be activated individually, e.g. for address channel only.
-Configurable to any width.
+These bus fields of the AMBA channels can be activated individually, e.g. for address channel only and configured to any width.
 This applies for both AXI4 and AXI4-lite configuration.

 ### AXI4-lite specificities

 AXI4-lite specifies the data bus width can be only `32` or `64` bits wide.
-However, the core doesn't perform checks or prevent to use another width.
+However, the core doesn't perform any checks neither prevent to use another width.
 The user is responsible to configure his platform with values according the specification.

+AXI4-lite doesn't request USER fields but the core allows to activate this feature support.

 AXI4-lite doesn't request IDs support, but the core supports them natively.
 The user can use them or not but they are all carried across the infrastructure.
 This can be helpfull to mix AXI4-lite and AXI4 agents together.
-If not used, the user needs to tied them to `0` to ensure a correct ordering model and select a width equals to `1` bit to save resources.
+If not used, the user needs to tied them to `0` to ensure a correct ordering model and select a width equals to `1` bit to save area resources.

-AXI4-lite deosn't support RESP with value equals to `EXOKAY` but the core doesn't check that.
-The user is responsible to drive a completion with a correct value.
+AXI4-lite doesn't support RESP with value equals to `EXOKAY` but the core doesn't check that.
+The user is responsible to drive a completion with a correct value according the specification.

 AXI4-lite supports WSTRB and the core too.
 It doesn't manipulate this field and the user is responsible to drive correctly this field according the specification.

 AXI4-lite doesn't support LAST signals.
 The core handles them internally for its own purpose and the user doesn't need to take care of them.
+The user can tied them to `0` or `1` or leave them unconnected.

 All other fields specified by AXI4 and not mentioned in this section are not supported by the core when AXI4-lite mode is selected.
 They are not used